josephcrowell/flutter_font_icons/README.md

 Icon(FontAwesome5Solid.address_book),
 Icon(FontAwesome5Brands.$500px)

-// After 1.1.0, the FlutterVectorIcons class is provided to access all Icons
+// After 1.1.0, the FlutterVectorIcons class provides access to all Icons
 // Icon name in the original basis added icon set abbreviation name as suffix
 // Hereinafter referred to as the following
 //Ant Design Icons -> ant,